assemabouelnaga/assemabouelnaga/README.md

 <h1 align="center">Hi 👋, I'm Assem</h1>
-<h3 align="center">A software developer working on fullstack web applications.
-Looking to work with teams to develop and maintain applications that provide meaningful quality of life improvements and novel experiences for users.
-Also deeply interested in becoming part of a team and working of one of my favorite MMO games.</h3>
+<h3 align="center"> I'm ooking to work with teams to develop and maintain fullstack web applications that provide meaningful quality of life improvements and novel experiences for users.
+I also have a long-term goal of becoming part of the dev team of one of my favorite MMO games.</h3>

 - 🌱 I’m currently learning **JavaScript, react, nodejs, bootstrap, SQL, and more...**